What are we doing to be more sustainable?

 Reducing prescribing

-- Where possible, the Practice is reducing polypharmacy and over prescribing
+- Where possible and appropriate, the practice is reducing polypharmacy and over prescribing to improve care for both patients and the planet

-- Reducing prescribing of opiates – we are working with patients to review their opiod use and reduce where possible
+- Reducing prescribing of opiate medications – we are working with patients to review their opiate use and reduce where possible to reduce risk of harm and dependence

-- Where appropriate, switching prescriptions for inhalers to dry powder inhalers
+- Where appropriate and with patient discussion, switching prescriptions for inhalers to dry powder inhalers

 Implementing the NUS/RCGP Green Impact Toolkit